saikalyancb-06/MERN_IIITB/README.md

 This repo now holds the first phase of the Idea Planner: creating private rooms with shareable 5-letter keys so collaborators can join before the ideation timers start.
-A lightweight Express API persists rooms and participants in MongoDB (so future real-time features can tap into change streams), while the Vite/React client walks hosts and guests through creating or entering a room.
+A lightweight Express API persists rooms and participants in MongoDB (with change streams powering real-time updates), while the Vite/React client now routes participants straight into a Meet-style `/rooms/:code` experience once they create or join a room.

 ## Getting started